pingcap/docs-cn/dm/manually-handling-sharding-ddl-locks.md

             "msg": ""
         ```

-7. Use `show-ddl-locks` to confirm if the DDL lock is unlocked successfully.
+7. Use `shard-ddl-lock` to confirm if the DDL lock is unlocked successfully.

     ```bash
-    » show-ddl-locks test
+    » shard-ddl-lock test
     {
         "result": true,
         "msg": "no DDL lock exists",